scality/spark/README.md

 # Clustering Deployment based on Docker

+The spark tool can be used to provide an application level orphan cleanups for the SOFS and S3 connectors.
+This is not for RING orphans.
+For more details on each of the SOFS or S3 connectors FSCK's open the associated `scripts/S3_FSCK` or `scripts/SOFS_FSCK` directory and reference the README.md within.

 ## Requirements

 Pull the docker spark-worker image on the servers you want to act as a spark node.